-- the industry regulator Ofwat
+- the industry regulator, Ofwat

-- the customer watchdog, the Consumer Council for Water
+- the customer watchdog, CCW

 - UK Regulators Network

 - Office of the Public Guardian

-- other industry regulators such a OFGEM, OFCOM, FCA
+- other industry regulators such as OFGEM, OFCOM, FCA

 - Citizens Advice

 - companies providing excellent customer service outside our industry.

-We hold the British Standard for Inclusive Service Provision, the Louder than Words charter mark from Action on Hearing Loss, the Customer Service Excellence award and Service Mark with distinction from the Institute of Customer Service to ensure we continue to provide the very best care for our customers.
+We hold the British Standard for Inclusive Service Provision, the Louder than Words charter mark from RNID, the Customer Service Excellence award and Service Mark with distinction from the Institute of Customer Service to ensure we continue to provide the very best care for our customers.

-We have engaged and received endorsement from 43 organisations (local and national) who have reviewed the service we promise to offer now and in the future and allowed us to use their logos as a stamp of approval.
+We have engaged and received endorsement from 43 organisations (local and national) who have reviewed the service we promise to offer now and, in the future, and allowed us to use their logos as a stamp of approval.

-5 Our ambitious commitments
+Our ambitious commitments

-In 2018, 86% of our customers told us that we 'treat them fairly' and 65% said that we 'care about our customers'.
+In 2018, when this strategy was first published, 86% of our customers told us that we 'treat them fairly' and 65% said that we 'care about our customers'.